left arrowBack to Resources

 Cultivating a culture of recognition

 One of the biggest differences we see is with respondents who say their organization has a strong culture of recognition.
-These respondents are more than twice as likely (2.5x) to say they are their most productive selves at work.
+These respondents are more than twice as likely to say they are their most productive selves at work.
 This shows the true power of recognition.
-When it becomes a core part of your organization’s culture it will drive results, including increasing productivity.
+When it becomes a core part of your organization’s culture, it not only boosts productivity but also drives lasting success across teams.

 Join our mailing list